mongodb-partners/maap-framework/README.md

-# MongoDB MAAP Chatbot Framework
+# MAAP Framework

 ### Introduction
-The [MongoDB AI Applications Program (MAAP)](https://www.mongodb.com/services/consulting/ai-applications-program) chatbot framework is a set of libraries that you can use to build your RAG Application using MongoDB and [Atlas Vector Search](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/) and associated MAAP partners
+The [MongoDB AI Applications Program (MAAP)](https://www.mongodb.com/services/consulting/ai-applications-program) framework is a set of libraries that you can use to build your RAG Application using MongoDB and [Atlas Vector Search](https://www.mongodb.com/docs/atlas/atlas-vector-search/vector-search-overview/) and associated MAAP partners

 The repo offers flexibility to its users to set up the RAG application by simply configuring a YAML file(details see below).
 The repo allows users to choose from various options through the partners' program.
 The following modules of RAG are made configurable